School Doctoral Program

-GRE Scores WILL be required for the 2022-2023 application year.
-Request that the Educational Testing Service (ETS) send an official copy of your GRE Score Report to the Department of Psychology, Central Michigan University, Sloan Hall 139, Mt.
+GRE Scores are recommended but not required.
+If you choose to send your GRE score, request that the Educational Testing Service (ETS) send an official copy of your GRE Score Report to the Department of Psychology, Central Michigan University, Sloan Hall 101, Mt.
 Pleasant, Michigan 48859.
 The code for Central Michigan University is 1106; the School Psychology Program Code number is 3406.

 State of Michigan Certification:

 The Michigan Department of Education is in the process of transitioning to the new Michigan Online Educator Certification System (MOECS) database.
 MOECS went live on February 8, 2011.
 For more information please visit the Michigan Online Educator Certification System (MOECS) website.
 If you have questions, please email Dr. Daniel Drevon, Director, School Psychology Program.

 For past Student Handbooks, contact the Department of Psychology at email@example.com.

 1Questions related to the program's accredited status should be directed to the Commission on Accreditation: Office of Program Consultation and Accreditation, American Psychological Association 750 First Street, NE, Washington, DC 20002.
 Telephone: 202-336-5979.
 Email the American Psychological Association Accreditation Office.